-In an effort to prevent traffic congestion, students may not wait or be dropped off or picked up at the blue cones in the fire lane.
+To prevent traffic congestion, students may not wait or be dropped off or picked up at the blue cones in the Fire Lane.

-All students should be off school grounds by 3:10 p.m.
-Listed below are the consequences for picking up your student at the end of the day after 3:10 p.m.
+All students should be off school grounds by 3:00 p.m.
+Listed below are the consequences for picking up your student at the end of the day after 3:00 p.m.

-First Offense: Warning
+First Violation: Warning

-Second Offense: Assessment of late fee of \$10 for every 5 minutes, per student
+Second Violation: Assessment of late fee of \$10 for every 5 minutes, per student